mbeaty-sf/webdev/content/js/basic-intro.md

   - I find that it's best to approach JavaScript as a functional (yet imperative) language with some object-oriented features.

-### A Little Bit About JavaScript
+### A Little About JavaScript

   - Standardized as ECMAScript
-    - 5th Edition, 2009 (widely supported)
+    - 5th Edition, 2009 (ES5)
-    - 6th Edition, 2015 (not so much)
+    - 6th Edition, 2015 (ES6)
-    - 7th Edition, 2016
+    - 7th Edition, 2016 (ES7)
+    - ...
-    - 8th Edition, 2017
+    - 11th Edition, ES2020
-    - 9th Edition, 2018
+    - 12th Edition, ES2021

-  - Special-purpose language
+    - ES.Next

+  - Creator: Brendan Eich
+  - Mocha -> LiveScript -> JavaScript
+  - Invented in 10 days to power Netscape
-  - Dynamically typed (with weak typing)
+  - Dynamically typed
   - Interpreted and single threaded

-  - Prototype-base inheritance (vs. class-based)

-  - Nothing really to do with Java
+  - No real relationship to Java

-  - Weird but fun

 ### Not a General Purpose Language